 - Dizziness and nausea

 If the patient’s injuries are moderate to severe, they often develop “compartment syndrome.”
-An individual “compartment” is a group of blood vessels, muscle tissues, and nerves in a person’s arms and legs that are surrounded by a large membrane called the fascia.
-Since this outer membrane, the fascia, cannot expand, when there’s swelling in the compartment, the various tissues, muscles and nerves within it can be seriously damaged.
+An individual “compartment” is a group of blood vessels, muscle tissues, and nerves in a person’s arms and legs surrounded by a large membrane called the fascia.
+Since this outer membrane, the fascia, cannot expand, the various tissues, muscles, and nerves within the compartment can be seriously damaged when there's swelling in the compartment.

-Other workers must exercise extreme caution – always making sure machine guards are kept in place -- while they use power presses and other machines on construction sites.
-When the guards aren’t positioned for maximum safety, workers can easily lose fingers or hands due to power press crush injuries.
+Other workers must exercise extreme caution – always making sure machine guards are kept in place while using power presses and other machines on construction sites.
+Workers can easily lose fingers or hands when the guards aren’t positioned for maximum safety due to power press crush injuries.

-Unfortunately, construction work, car accidents and other common causes of crush injuries are a regular part of modern life.
-Therefore, when they do occur, it’s critical for the injured parties to be promptly seen in an emergency room.
+Unfortunately, construction work, car accidents, and other common causes of crush injuries are a regular part of modern life.
+Therefore, the injured parties must be promptly seen in an emergency room when they do occur.

 Although some patients who have sustained minor “crush” injuries only require simple wound care, others may need multiple treatments so they can restore the proper distribution of blood and oxygen throughout their bodies.
 Improved kidney function and stabilized heart rates help doctors determine when all non-crisis surgeries should be scheduled.

-The rehabilitation therapy needs of these patients can be extensive, especially if they’re having to adjust to the amputation of one or more body parts.
+The rehabilitation therapy needs of these patients can be extensive, especially if they have to adjust to the amputation of one or more body parts.
 As these individuals come to terms with their various physical losses, psychotherapy can prove crucial.
-In addition to coping with certain new mobility or dexterity issues, many patients are having to adjust to the fact that they may never again be able to do the same type of work they once did in the future.
+In addition to coping with certain new mobility or dexterity issues, many patients have to adjust to the fact that they may never again be able to do the same type of work they once did in the future.

-I’m Ed Smith, a Personal Injury Lawyer in Sacramento.
-If you or someone you love has been injured in a collision or other accident and need the help of an experienced attorney, please contact me right away at 916.921.6400 for compassionate, free and friendly advice.
-I can also be reached online through AutoAccident.com.
+If you or someone you love has been injured in a collision or other accident and needs the help of an experienced attorney, please contact our injury attorneys right away at 916.921.6400 or 800.404.5400 for compassionate, free, and friendly advice.
+We can also be reached online through AutoAccident.com.